Jcfleming88/BS_8666_Rebar_Check_Dynamo_Revit/README.md

 ---

+# Requirements

+Download the "BIM4Struc" package in Dynamo's package manager before running the scripts.
+The check uses this package to alter how the bars are viewed.

+---

 # How to Use

 1 - Run "Rebar Check Setup.dyn" - This creates custom parameters that will hold data produced in the check such as the check date, status and error messages.

-2 - Run "Rebar Check Schedule.dyn" (optional) - This creates a new schedule that give a quick and easy view of any errors in the model.
+2 - Run "Rebar Check Schedule.dyn" (optional) - This creates a new schedule that gives a quick and easy view of any errors in the model.

 3 - Go to the view you wish to check the rebar in - I would suggest opening a new 3D view